Rahelevy/click-project/main_agent/cache/README.md

 ## Overview / Where to integrate

-- After the IntentAgent produces the final SQL (and normalized parameters), the RootAgent should:
+- After the IntentAgent produces the final SQL, the RootAgent should:
-  1. Generate a deterministic cache key from the SQL + parameters.
+  1. Generate a deterministic cache key from the normalized SQL.
   2. Check the BigQuery cache table for an entry under that key.
   3. If an unexpired cached result exists: deserialize and return it immediately (skip Executor).
   4. If not present: run the Executor, store the result in the BigQuery cache, then continue to the Explainer.